Caeldeth/loures/Lore/Eugorp-Oren-Pirates-Quest.md

 Hello!
 I am eugorP, and this is my Lore on the Oren Pirates Quest!
 Inside I give a detailed, word for word dialogue from Baldo himself.
 This Lore is quite interactive, so I hope you enjoy your stay and maybe even learn something while you're here.

-`((Note: Some of what Baldo says is gramatically incorrect, nevertheless, I quoted him exactly.))`
+`((Note: Some of what Baldo says is grammatically incorrect, nevertheless, I quoted him exactly.))`

 The quest is given to you by a very concerned Oren citizen named Baldo.
-He also refuses to put someone who is not physically ready, in harms way, with that said, you must be atleast level 90 to receive his first instruction.
+He also refuses to put someone who is not physically ready, in harms way, with that said, you must be at least level 90 to receive his first instruction.

 ## A Quick Explanation: How to Defeat the Oren Pirates